azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ### Execute SVTs using "-UsePartialCommits" switch

-The Get-AzSKADOReleaseSecurityStatus command now supports checkpointing via a "-UsePartialCommits" switch.
+The Get-AzSKADOSecurityStatus command now supports checkpointing via a "-UsePartialCommits" switch.
 When this switch is used, the command periodically persists scan progress to disk.
 That way, if the scan is interrupted or an error occurs, a future retry can resume from the last saved state.
 This capability also helps in Continuous Assurance scans if scan gets suspended due to any unforeseen reason.The cmdlet below checks security control state via a "-UsePartialCommits" switch:
-Get-AzSKADOReleaseSecurityStatus-OrganizationName "<OrganizationName>" -ScanAllArtifacts -UsePartialCommits
+Get-AzSKADOSecurityStatus-OrganizationName "<OrganizationName>" -ScanAllArtifacts -UsePartialCommits

 # Control Attestation